 The federal government has always been fertile ground for comedians, comedy writers, and television shows; Space Force the Netflix show plows that field in ways some viewers might not expect (at least initially).

-The most obvious targets of humor related to Space Force are in the highest levels of the federal government, but the Netflix show seems — at first glance and without a preview episode to watch — to be more interested in the interpersonal comedy related to being thrown into an unfamiliar environment with complicated expectations.
+The most obvious targets of humor related to Space Force are in the highest levels of the federal government, but the Netflix show focuses on the interpersonal comedy related to being thrown into an unfamiliar environment with complicated expectations.

 Some might expect a show that riffs on the absurdity of the idea of having a Space Force at all, or comedy writing that is focused on lampooning current events specific to USSF, but current-events comedy doesn’t always age well and the writers of this particular show have in the past gravitated toward more interpersonal humor.
 Everybody loves a good potshot at the powers-that-be, but Space Force on Netflix is dedicated to “…the men and women who have to figure it out.”